Rosacea Treatment Harley Street London

 • Facial redness (usually across the cheeks, nose, forehead, or chin)

-• Flushing or burning episodes of skin warmth
+• Flushing or burning sudden episodes of skin warmth and red face.

 • Eye symptoms (dryness, irritation, redness) – known as ocular rosacea